 The time afterward is spent adjusting to their absence from your life, and while that’s painful, each day takes you further from that initial trauma.

-For those of us with chronic conditions though, there’s a potential to be retraumatized every day, and we will be living with uncertainty and stress from both the physical effects of our conditions, and the emotional effects of that uncertainty every day for the rest of our lives.
+For those of us with chronic conditions though, there’s a potential to be retraumatized every day.
+We will be living with uncertainty and stress from both the physical effects of our conditions and the emotional effects of that uncertainty every day for the rest of our lives.

 Stress-related conditions in particular